eccelerators/SimStm/README.rst

  bus write abus $width $address $wvar bus write abus 32 0x0004 0x12345678

-Write a variable, constant, or numeric value to a bus.
+The ``bus write`` instruction writes a variable, constant, or numeric value to a bus with a given width and address.

 Bus Read
 ^^^^^^^^